-Any adjustments to the billed Slice True-Up Adjustment Charge will be determined by BPA upon the later to occur of 1) BPA’s issuance of its written final resolutions of Slice True-Up Adjustment Charge issues at conclusion of the Cost Verification Process or 2) BPA’s issuance of a written decision by the Administrator that affirms or rejects (in whole or in part) the recommendation of the third-party expert, all as set forth in Attachment A.
+Any adjustments to the billed Slice True-Up Charge will be determined by BPA upon the later to occur of 1) BPA’s issuance of its written final resolutions of Slice True-Up Charge issues at conclusion of the Cost Verification Process or 2) BPA’s issuance of a written decision by the Administrator that affirms or rejects (in whole or in part) the recommendation of the third-party expert, all as set forth in Attachment A.

-Cost Verification Process

 Cost Verification Process for the Slice True-Up Adjustment Charge

-BPA will conduct a Cost Verification Process that will permit Slice customers and other customers to assess whether BPA has correctly calculated the amount of each expense or revenue credit subject to the Slice True-Up Adjustment, and whether the final Slice True-Up Adjustment contains only those expenses and revenue credits permitted to be included in, and does not contain any expenses or revenue credits excluded from, the Slice Rate pursuant to the TRM.
+BPA will conduct a Cost Verification Process that will permit Slice customers and other customers to assess whether BPA has correctly calculated the amount of each expense or revenue credit subject to the Slice True-Up Charge, and whether the final Slice True-Up Charge contains only those expenses and revenue credits permitted to be included in—and does not contain any expenses or revenue credits excluded from—the Slice Rate pursuant to the PRDM.
 The Cost Verification Process will not enable customers to question or dispute BPA’s accounting policies and standards, management decisions, or other policies.
-The Cost Verification Process for the Slice True-Up Adjustment Charge will be conducted in accordance with Attachment A to this TRM.
+The Cost Verification Process for the Slice True-Up Charge will be conducted in accordance with Attachment A to this PRDM.

 Cost Review Public Process

-Consistent with the RD Policy, BPA will establish, outside the TRM, a Cost Review Public Process.
+BPA will conduct, outside the PRDM, a Cost Review Public Process.
 This public process will include periodic meetings to allow customers and interested parties to review and obtain information from BPA, such as BPA’s financial performance, comparison of BPA’s actual costs to its forecast costs, and assignment of costs among cost categories and Cost Pools.
-For any issues raised in this Cost Review Public Process, BPA will determine if resolution is needed in a future 7(i) Process.
+For any issues raised in this Cost Review Public Process, BPA will determine if resolution is needed in a 7(i) Process.